bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 - How to use APIs in a real project
 - How to dynamically create UI from data
 - How to use Local Storage properly
-- How `setInterval` works in real apps
+- How game loops work using `setInterval`
-- How to structure a bigger JavaScript file
+- How to structure a larger JavaScript programs
 - How to debug UI and logic problems

 ---